Perkedel/HexagonEngine/README.md

 like Java! but it's Godot.

 ## Why?

-Godot is just the game engine.
-THe core!
+Godot is legit a game engine, and more than just that as well. it's THe core!
 Core of the core!

+it's big! full of potential! do anything you'd like! doesn't even have to be game! editors, enterprise softwares, anything!

+It also supports AAA game making, with Vulkan!
+(Since Godot 4.0)

 We want people to mod this and make games whatever they like.